 (the titles of counselor and therapist are used interchangeably)

-• All insurance websites have a ‘Find a Provider’ or ‘Doc Find’ search tool.
-Look for ‘Behavioral Health’ providers and then search for all mental health or behavioral health providers or specifically for a Psychiatrist (MD), Psychologist (PhD or PsyD), Licensed Professional Counselor (LPC) or Licensed Clinical Social Worker (LCSW).
+• Most insurance websites have a ‘Find a Provider’ or ‘Doc Find’ search tool.
+Look for ‘Behavioral Health’ providers and then search for all mental health or behavioral health providers

-· There are also counselor in training, who are required to meet regularly with a supervisor.
+Counselor in training: They are required to meet regularly with a supervisor.
 They will have the titles of Licensed Professional Counselor-Associate (LPC-Associate), Licensed Master Social Worker (LMSW), Licensed Marriage and Family Therapist-Associate (LMFT-A).
 Most often these providers are not able to accept insurance.